ivz-dev/book-detect/README.md

 # book-detect
 This script detects books in the photo.
-Use:
 * OpenCv lib
 * numpy